 Here's a rule of thumb: Do your best to spend a fixed percentage of your after-tax income on rent.
 But how much, you ask?
 The general recommendation from ABODO rental experts is 30 percent of your gross income.
+(If you would like to see more about how this number was determined, see this report by the US Census Bureau).
 For example, if you make $3,000 per month, your rent should NOT exceed $900 per month.
 Calculate your own figures by multiplying your income by 0.3.
 It's important to remember that each person's financial situation is different.
 Speak with your family and those you trust with your finances to decide how much monthly rent you can afford.

 Landlords and property owners often require proof of income before they will rent you their property.
 Why?
 Well, they need to know you can afford your monthly rent obligation.
 Don't be scared away by this.
 It's extremely routine and does not need to be intimidating.
 Here's a real-life example.
 Your landlord will likely need to see that you earn an income of at least 3 times the monthly rent.
 In this example, if you're looking to rent an apartment that costs $1,000 per month, you'll need to earn an income of at least $43,000 per year.
 To determine how much rent you can afford, first figure out the rent-to-income requirements of your potential landlord.
 Or if you don’t know the landlord’s requirements, 3 times income is a good assumption.
 This is a Rent-to-Income ratio of 0.3.